Jahia/jahia-disqus-connector/README.md

 ### Disqus Thread component
 This component reads the Disqus settings in JCR and create a Disqus Thread using the title of its bounded component and the page URL.
 It can be put in pages areas or templates (like event display templates for example).
+Two views are possible for this component.
+The default view : display the disqus thread directly on the page.
+The link view : Display a link proposing to display/hide the thread by clicking on it (with the comment count).